Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Real-world Experiments

 \subsection{Experimental Settings}

 \paragraph{Tasks.} We evaluate our framework on two tasks: fragment- and atom-based molecule generation.
 In fragment-based generation, molecules are assembled from a pre-defined vocabulary of 72 fragments.
-At each step, the policy selects a fragment and specifies attachment points on both the existing structure and the new fragment, with a maximum limit of 9 fragments per molecule.
+At each step, the policy selects a fragment and specifies attachment points on both the existing structure and the new fragment, with a maximum of 9 fragments per molecule.
 We employ three reward functions: (i) {SEH}, which measures the predicted binding affinity to soluble epoxide hydrolase using a pre-trained proxy model~\citep{bengio2021flownetworkbasedgenerative}; (ii) {SA}, which estimates synthetic accessibility~\citep{ertl2009sa}; and (iii) {QED}, which quantifies drug-likeness~\citep{bickerton2012qed}.
 All rewards are normalized to $[0,1]$ with larger values indicating better molecules.

 For atom-based generation (QM9), molecules are constructed atom-by-atom and bond-by-bond.
-In this setting, each state is represented as a connected graph, and actions consist of adding a new node with an associated edge or modifying the attributes of an existing edge.
-We consider three reward functions: {GAP}, defined as the HOMO--LUMO gap predicted by an MXMNet~\citep{zhang2020mmgnn} proxy trained on the QM9 dataset (clipped to $[0,2]$); and the aforementioned {SA} and {QED}.
+Each state is represented as a connected graph, and actions consist of adding new nodes or edges to the graph and setting their attributes.
+We consider three reward functions: {GAP}, derived from the HOMO--LUMO gap predicted by an MXMNet~\citep{zhang2020mmgnn} proxy trained on the QM9 dataset (transformed so that smaller gaps yield higher rewards, clipped to $[0,2]$); and the aforementioned {SA} and {QED}.

 As in the synthetic experiments, we evaluate both scalarization and logical operators.
 For scalarization, we use 10 and 128 evenly spaced preference vectors for two- and three-objective settings, respectively.
 For logical operators, we test various combinations applied to the base rewards.